wragge/hansard-language/data/words/multiculturalism-hofreps-1970/contexts.md

 * Once again that is a contradiction of the Government's espoused policy of **multiculturalism** and helping people to maintain their cultural heritage, their language and so on.

+* Honourable members will recall that I tabled in the House on 7 June 1979 a paper entitled **Multiculturalism** and its Implications for Immigration Policy'.

 * When tabling the paper I said that it illustrates the number of concepts of **multiculturalism** which presently exist and canvasses both the good and potentially undesirable effects of some forms of **multiculturalism**.

 * The Galbally report recommended that the Commonwealth provide $1.8m over a three-year period to establish an institute of multicultural affairs to provide advice and information on multicultural development and **multiculturalism** in Australia, including aspects of migrant settlement, ethnicity and the maintenance of the cultural heritages of ethnic groups.